darius522/purves-extension/README.md

 # purves-extension
-A script averaging the spectral peak found in a given dataset and drawing comparison with given ratios
+A script averaging the spectral peaks found in a given dataset and drawing comparison with given ratios (defined by the user in the script as well)